wamutech/wamu-spec/papers/specification.md

 Access structure modification allows a quorum of verified parties to perform any of the following actions:

-- share addition - issue a secret share to a new party and its associated decentralized identity
+- share addition - issue a secret share to a new party and its associated cryptographic identity
 - share removal - revoke the secret share of any party.
 - threshold modification - change the threshold (i.e. change the size of the quorum).